padrino/padrino-docs/guides/06_application-helpers/13_ujs-helpers.html.md

 ```

 A link with a custom method, when clicked by the user, visits the link using the
-http method specified rather than via the ‘GET’ method.
+http method specified rather than via the 'GET' method.

 ## Enabling UJS Adapter